vikilpet/Taskopy/readme.md

 	*creation* — use date of creation, otherwise use last modification date.
 	*recursive* — delete from subfolders too.
 	*test* — do not actually delete files, only print them.
+	*rule* - function that gets the full file name and returns True if the file is to be deleted.
 - **temp_dir(new_dir:str=None)->str** - returns the path to the temporary folder.
 If *new_dir* is specified, it creates a subfolder in the temporary folder and returns its path.
 - **temp_file(suffix:str='')->str** - returns the name for the temporary file.